syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ![flutter datagrid shows frozen column at right](images/frozen-pane/flutter-datagrid-footer-frozen-column.png)

+### Limitation

+* `frozenColumnsCount` or  `footerFrozenColumnsCount` should be lesser than number of columns displayed in view.
+For example, If you have 5 columns in view, then you can set `frozenColumnsCount` to a maximum value of 4.

 ## Freeze rows

 The rows can be freeze in view at top and bottom like Excel by setting the `frozenRowsCount` and `footerFrozenRowsCount` properties.